Singlespot/IAB-TCF-V2-Objective-C/README.md

 ```Objective-C
 SPTIabTCFModel *model = [SPTIabConsentStringParser parseConsentString:<A_CONSENT_STRING>];
 ```
-⚠️ Purposes and Vendors consents are decoded as succession of "0" ans "1" string to be compliant with IAB TCF v1.0 mobile.
+⚠️ Purposes and Vendors consents are decoded as succession of "0" ans "1" string to be compliant with IAB TCF v1.0 mobile...

-🚀 **Coming soon** :
+# Coming soon 🚀
 - Model will include ***[model isConsentGivenForID:(int)stuffID]***
 - Maybe a coder if needed (or if someone wants to do it 😊)